-Australia ranks 1st in the world for its readiness for technological change alongside Singapore and Sweden
+Australia ranks equal 1st in the world for our readiness for technological change, alongside Singapore and Sweden

 World-class universities and research facilities

-Australian universities are ranked 3rd in the world, according to the 2020 Academic Ranking of World Universities, published by the Shanghai Ranking Consultancy.
-We have 7 institutes in the world’s top 100 and our graduates are world-leaders in ground-breaking research and development.
+Australian universities are ranked 4th in the world, according to the 2022 Academic Ranking of World Universities, published by the Shanghai Ranking Consultancy.
+We have 7 institutes in the world’s top 100 and our graduates are world leaders in ground-breaking research and development.

 The Commonwealth Scientific and Industrial Research Organisation (CSIRO), our national science agency, is recognised internationally for its quality research and is Australia’s largest holder of patents.
 It works collaboratively across the nation, connecting industry to global supply chains.

-Through the Trailblazer Universities Program, the government is also investing A$242.7 million over four years to boost R&D and drive commercialisation.
-Select universities will attract dedicated investment to accelerate Australia’s innovation agenda, with a focus on priority sectors, industry partnerships and business engagement.
+Through the Trailblazer Universities Program, the government is investing A$242.7 million over four years to boost R&D and drive commercialisation to accelerate Australia’s innovation agenda, with a focus on priority sectors, industry partnerships and business engagement.

-Australia ranks equal 3rd in the world for the number of universities in the top 100
+Australia ranks 4th in the world for the number of universities in the top 100

 A nation of inventors and entrepreneurs